 Surfaces of tiles may be heated with a heat gun or other heat source to soften the adhesive and facilitate tile removal.
 Where heat is used to facilitate removal, the wetting of the tile specified by 454 CMR 28.11(4)(b)1 may be delayed until after release of the tile from the floor surface.

 Removed floor tile and asbestos-contaminated debris within the Work Area must be promptly cleaned up and containerized while still wet.
 Containerized ACM must be removed from the Work Area at least once each working shift.
 Waste not containing components with sharp edges must be containerized in two plastic bags (six mil minimum thickness each bag, one inside the other) or in metal, plastic or fiber drums with locking lids.
-Floor tile with sharp edges and sharp edged components likely to puncture the plastic bags specified above must be contained in leak-proof metal, plastic or plastic-lined, drums or boxes.
+Floor tile with sharp edges and sharp-edged components likely to puncture the plastic bags specified above must be contained in leak-proof metal, plastic or plastic-lined, drums or boxes.
 The outer surface or layer of waste material shall be free of asbestos contamination before exiting the Work Area.

 Following containerization of floor tile and associated debris, the floor surface must be HEPA-vacuumed while still wet and then allowed to dry.